Ajeetpura

-Ajeetpura is a town in the Hanumangarh district, Rajasthan state in India.
-Pincode of village is 335501.
+Ajeetpura is a village in the Hanumangarh district, Rajasthan state in India.
+It falls under the Bhadra tehsil of the district.
+The PIN code of Ajeetpura is 335501.

 Demographics

-As per the 2011 Census of India, Ajeetpura has a total population of 7,529, comprising 3,798 males and 3,731 females.The village has an average sex ratio of 982 females per 1,000 males, higher than the Rajasthan state average of 928.
+As per the 2011 Census of India, Ajeetpura has a total population of 7,529, comprising 3,798 males and 3,731 females.
+The village has an average sex ratio of 982 females per 1,000 males, higher than the Rajasthan state average of 928.

+Geography

+Ajeetpura is located in the north-western region of Rajasthan.
+The area has an arid to semi-arid climate with hot summers and cool winters.

+Administration

+Ajeetpura is administered under Bhadra tehsil in Hanumangarh district.
+The village follows the local panchayati raj system for governance.

+Economy

+The economy of Ajeetpura is primarily based on agriculture, with crops such as wheat, mustard and cotton being commonly cultivated in the region.

+Transport

+Ajeetpura is connected to nearby towns by local road networks.
+The nearest town, Bhadra, provides access to broader transportation facilities in the region.